 In 2019, the FDA issued a proposed rule which asked manufacturers to provide more information about the safety of many active ingredients found in sunscreen.
 However, it proposed that two ingredients were already “generally recognized as safe and effective” (GRASE): zinc oxide and titanium dioxide.
 These are the ingredients associated with mineral sunscreens, which are the only kind of sunscreen we currently carry.
 As well as being safe, these ingredients can also benefit the skin.
 For example, zinc oxide has anti-inflammatory properties and is more suitable for sensitive skin.
 When selecting our curation of sunscreens under the mineral umbrella, we also make sure to avoid any that contain cyclic silicones as they pose an environmental risk.

 How ingredients appear in mineral sunscreen formulas is also important to consider.
 Many sunscreens contain zinc oxide or titanium dioxide nanoparticles (tiny particles of a substance) so the formula doesn’t leave a white film.
 However, right now there isn’t enough information to totally confirm how nanoparticles are absorbed in the body and what effects they might have.
-That’s why we’ve chosen to offer non-nano mineral sunscreens and have taken extra care to ensure the lotions and sticks we do carry can blend easily into all skin tones.
+That’s why we’ve chosen to offer non-nano mineral sunscreens and have taken extra care to ensure the lotions and sticks we do carry are light and easy to wear.
 Our vetting process also ensures the sun protection products we offer have addressed the common sunscreen complaints you’ve likely had in the past, such as formulas being too heavy, rubbing off easily, carrying a strong smell, or causing breakouts.

 While we hope you now feel empowered to choose the right sunscreen for you, consider this your gentle reminder that picking a product is just the beginning, it’s important to wear it right too.
 For starters, sunscreen should be worn every day of the year, not just in the warmer months.
 Why?
 Because even when it’s cloudy outside, 80% of the sun’s rays still reach the earth.
 Plus, UV rays can travel through windows and are reflected by sand, water, snow, and ice.
 Another common mistake many people make is applying too little product.
 To correct this, try using the two-finger method: apply sunscreen to the length of your pointer and index finger, and use this amount (no less!) to cover an area like your face and neck.
 Lastly, spending too much time in the sun, neglecting to seek shade, and skipping reapplications can negate the hard work of your sunscreen.
 It’s important to be holistically sun smart this summer, and every day, to keep your skin youthful and healthy.